Staghorn Coral, Branching Coral, Formosa AcroporaFamily: AcroporidaeStaghorn AcroporaAcropora formosaPhoto © Animal-World: Courtesy Greg Rothschild

 Do not keep soft leather corals with your Acropora species as they are aggressive and release terpins that will eventually kill your expensive investment.
 Leather corals are dangerous to Acros, even in the best filtered aquariums.
 Some large polyp stony (LPS) corals can stretch out their tentacles and kill your Acros too, so caution is needed if you have a mixed reef.

-Breeding and Reproduction Staghorn type Acropora grow rapidly and are considered to be among the most rapid growing of the stony corals.
+Staghorn type Acropora grow rapidly and are considered to be among the most rapid growing of the stony corals.
 They will reach sexual maturity within 3 to 5 years, with a branch diameter of 1.5 - 2.75" (4 - 7 cm).
 They fragment easily and the fragments can form new colonies.
 This makes them ideal candidates for captive breeding/propagation.